jpignata/switches/README.md

 ### Postgres Backend

-Switches connects to whatever database is specified as the DATABASE_URL in your environment.
 Note that switches will connect to Postgres twice for each node.
 This is important as Postgres will fork a new process for each connection so ensure you have the overhead before using this backend.

 To use Postgres a table called `switches` must be created in your database.
 Two rake tasks have been included to create and drop this table: